reyansh8104/reyansh8104/README.md

 <p>A third-year B.Tech student at KIET Group of Institutions with a passion for technology and hands-on learning.
 My skills and interests span:</p>

+- 📊 **Data Analytics**: A passionate learner exploring data-driven insights through visualization, statistics, and storytelling
 - 🌐 **Web Development**: Building dynamic and responsive websites
-- 🔒 **Cybersecurity**: Exploring secure coding practices and defensive strategies
 - 🐍 **Python Development**: Writing efficient scripts and applications
-- ☁️ **Cloud Computing**: A beginner, eager to expand my knowledge in cloud infrastructure and services

 <p>I’m always excited to collaborate on meaningful projects and learn new technologies.</p>